jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 #### Backbone extend

+The version of backbone that ipywidgets depend on has changed from 1.2.3 to 1.4.0.
 If you were extending the base widget model with `var CustomWidgetModel = Widget.extend({ ... });` you will need to update the class definition using the ES6 notation:

 ```diff
 - var CustomWidgetModel = Widget.extend({